 About the Neurosurgery

 The Division of Neurosurgery offers a full range of inpatient and outpatient services to infants, children and adolescents.
 Particular emphasis is placed on treating children with brain tumors, epilepsy, cervical spinal trauma, and other conditions affecting the brain and spine such as cerebral palsy.
-Our divisions of Neurology and Neurosurgery are ranked No. 2 in the nation on U.S. News & World Report’s 2019-20 Honor Roll of Best Children's Hospitals.
+Our divisions of Neurology and Neurosurgery are ranked among the top programs in the nation on U.S. News & World Report’s Honor Roll of Best Children's Hospitals.

 A multidisciplinary Neuro-oncology Program is active in the management of pediatric brain tumors.
 All diagnostic modalities are available for the investigation of lesions of the brain, including CT scanning, magnetic resonance imaging, functional MRI and spectroscopy.
 Access to interventional services and focused radiation therapy techniques is also available through the University of Pennsylvania Medical Center.

 Our researchers are actively involved in ongoing pediatric brain tumor research through the Childhood Brain Tumor Tissue Consortium (CBTTC), a collaborative multi-institutional cooperative research program dedicated to the study of childhood brain tumors.
 We also have a large clinical research program in pediatric head injuries.